Horofunction Compactifications of Symmetric Spaces: Introduction

 \begin{rem} The idea to realize Satake compactifications as horofunction compactifications with respect to polyhedral Finsler metrics has been sketched in the second authors diploma thesis \cite{Schilling}.
 Specific Satake compactifications have been realized as horofunction compactifications of Finsler metrics before.
 Friedland and Freitas \cite{FriedFreiI, FriedFreiII} describe the horofunction compactification for Finsler $p$-metrics on $GL(n, \CC)/U_n$ for $p \in [1, \infty]$, which they show to agree with the visual compactification for $ p>1$, and the horofunction compactification of the Siegel upper half plane of rank $n$ for the $l_1$-metric, which they show to agrees with the bounded symmetric domain compactification, a minimal Satake compactification.
 Kapovich and Leeb realize the maximal Satake compactification of a symmetric space $X = G/K$ of non-compact type as the horofunction boundary with respect to a $G$-invariant Finsler metric on $X$ \cite{KL}.
 Parreau \cite{Parreau} shows that the horofunction compactification with respect to the Weyl chamber valued distance function is isomorphic to the maximal Satake compactification.
 There are related constructions for buildings, too, see for example \cite{Brill}.
 Another paper by Ciobotaru, Kramer and Schwer \cite{CKS} on horofunction compactifications is in preparation. \end{rem}

-In order to describe the horofunction compactification $\overline{X}_d^{hor}$ in more detail and relate it to generalized Satake compactifications, we will make use of the Cartan decomposition $G = KAK$.
-This allows to reduce the problem to comparing the closure of a maximal flat $F = A p_0 \subset X$ in $\overline{X}_d^{hor}$ with the closure of $F$ in a generalized Satake compactification.
-The closure of a flat in a generalized Satake compactification is described in \cite{GuichardKasselWienhard}.

-The key result for the proof of Theorem~\ref{thm:satake} is then the following theorem, which states that for polyhedral Finsler metrics, the closure of a maximal flat $F = A p_0 \subset X$ in $\overline{X}_d^{hor}$ is isomorphic to the horofunction compactification of $F \cong \RR^k$ with respect to the induced Weyl group invariant polyhedral Finsler norm.
+In order to describe the horofunction compactification $\overline{X}_d^{hor}$ in more detail, we will make use of the Cartan decomposition $G = KAK$.
+The key result is then the following theorem that the closure of a maximal flat $F = A p_0 \subset X$ in $\overline{X}_d^{hor}$ is isomorphic to the horofunction compactification of $F \cong \RR^k$ with respect to the induced Weyl group invariant Finsler norm.
+We formulate it here for a polyhedral Finsler metric, but prove it in the more general setting Finsler metrics satisfying a mild technical condition (the Convexity Lemma~\ref{lem:convexity lemma}).
 The horofunction compactification of $F \cong \RR^k$ with respect to a Weyl group invariant polyhedral Finsler norm has been determined in \cite{WalII, JS}.

 \begin{thrm} Let $X = G/K$ be a symmetric space of non-compact type.
-Consider a polyhedral $G$-invariant Finsler metric on $X$.
+Consider a polyhedral $G$-invariant Finsler metric on $X$ such that the set of extreme sets of the dual unit ball of a flat is closed.
 Let $\overline{X}^{hor}$ be the horofunction compactification of $X$ with respect to this Finsler metric.
 Then the closure of a maximal flat $F$ in $\overline{X}^{hor}$ is isomorphic to the horofunction compactification of $F$ with respect to the induced metric. \end{thrm}

-\begin{rem} In fact we prove a more general statement than Theorem~\ref{thm:flat_compactification}.
-Instead of requiring that the Finsler metric is polyhedral we only need to require that the Finsler norm on $F$ satisfies a Convexity Lemma, see Section~\ref{sec:convexity}.
-We prove the Convexity Lemma for polyhedral Finsler metrics, but expect it to hold in general. \end{rem}
+Theorem~\ref{thm:flat_compactification} then allows us to prove Theorem~\ref{thm:satake} by comparing the closure of a maximal flat $F = A p_0 \subset X$ in $\overline{X}_d^{hor}$ with the closure of $F$ in a generalized Satake compactification.
+The closure of a flat in a generalized Satake compactification is described in \cite{GuichardKasselWienhard}.